Brawl erupts after vote law passed in Turkish parliament

 Turks go to the polls next year for presidential and parliamentary elections.
 Last year they backed, by a 51.4 percent margin, a referendum to create an executive presidency with sweeping new powers for Erdogan.

 That vote was marred by a last-minute decision by the High Electoral Board to accept unstamped ballots.
-The Office for Democratic Institutions and Human Rights (ODIHR), a Europe-based election monitor, said the move“removed an important safeguard”.
+The Office for Democratic Institutions and Human Rights (ODIHR), a Europe-based election monitor, said the move “removed an important safeguard”.

 The HDP described the new law as a legitimization of election crimes.

-“The amendments to the electoral law are not related to law or political practices,” said lawmaker Meral Danis Bestas.“This is made to legitimize corruption.”
+“The amendments to the electoral law are not related to law or political practices,” said lawmaker Meral Danis Bestas.
+“This is made to legitimize corruption.”

 Additional reporting by Tuvan Gumrukcu in Ankara and Ezgi Erkoyun in Istanbul; Writing by David Dolan